conan-io/conan-io.github.io/_posts/2020-04-03-New-conan-release-1-24.markdown

 ## Cross-Build Modeling + Context Modeling

 In 2017, we implemented cross-build support to Conan largely based on experience with cross-build models in build systems.
 We updated the settings model of `os` and `arch` with the new distinct settings of `os_build`/`arch_build` and `os_target`/`arch_target`.
-This new model has received a lot of use both internally and from users which resulted in very valuable feedback from a variety of use cases.
+This old model has received a lot of use both internally and from users which resulted in very valuable feedback from a variety of use cases.
 Based on this feedback, it was clear that the model was insufficient and something more robust was needed.

 The <new model> adds a new command-line argument to specify a completely separate profile called a "<build_profile>" which will be used to build `build_requires` in the dependency graph.
 This sounds simple, but is accomplished by providing a new abstraction called "contexts".
 There is one context in which `build_requirements` are built (called the "build context"), and another context in which the rest of the `requirements` are built (called the "host context").